New York Fishing

 Collection, Use and Transportation of Personally Harvested Baitfish

 Any person who has a fishing license1 or is entitled to fish without a license may collect2 minnows (except carp and goldfish), killifish, mudminnows, darters, sticklebacks, stonecats, smelt, alewives and suckers for personal use in hook and line fishing only (sale prohibited) by angling and with the gear types listed below.
 All other species must be immediately returned to the water.
-Special regulations associated with personally harvesting alewife and blueback herring in the Hudson River.
+Special regulations associated with personally harvesting alewife and blueback herring in the Hudson River can be found on Tidal Hudson River Regulations.

 Transportation of personally harvested baitfish overland by a motorized vehicle is prohibited except within a designated overland transportation corridor.
-See exceptions on page 52 for smelt, suckers, alewives and blueback herring taken for human consumption.
+See exceptions on General Regulations for smelt, suckers, alewives and blueback herring taken for human consumption.

 Baitfish Collection Exceptions